Inner page banner image that shows 4 light blue waves on top of one another

 Best Laundry Detergent for College Students

 We highly recommend investing in pod detergents because of their convenience.
-Regular liquid or powder detergents can be a pain when you have to lug those giant containers along with your dirty clothes into your dorm’s laundry room.
+Regular liquid or powder detergents can be a pain when you have to lug those giant containers and dirty clothes into your dorm’s laundry room.
 Plus, you’re more likely to make a mess if you accidentally drop the container or overfill the measuring cup.

-You can wash your clothes confidently with detergent pods, knowing you’re using just the right amount of detergent.
+You can wash your clothes confidently with detergent pods, knowing you’re using just the right amount.
+Check out our guide on saving money while doing laundry.

 College life can be a whirlwind, and we understand that you’ve got better things to do than sit in your dorm’s laundry room, wondering how long your laundry will take.
-Caldwell & Gregory is proud to offer even more helpful tips on how to do laundry in college on our student page!
+Caldwell & Gregory is proud to offer even more helpful tips on how to do laundry in college like washing clothes and the drying process.